College GameDay (football TV program): International broadcasts

 In the UK, College GameDay was shown in full during BT Sport's decade on air (2013–2023), unless live sport was being aired on all of its channels.
 In July 2023, BT Sport was relaunched as TNT Sports following the sale of BT Sport to Warner Bros.
 Discovery EMEA.
-This saw the cessation of ESPN programming, and College Gameday stopped being shown in the UK.
-The program returned to UK screens on 18 November 2023 following an agreement between Sky Sports and ESPN which sees Sky Sports broadcasting College Gameday and three College Football games each week for the 2023 and 2024 seasons.
+This saw the cessation of ESPN programming, and College GameDay stopped being shown in the UK.
+The program returned to UK screens on 18 November 2023 following an agreement between Sky Sports and ESPN which saw Sky Sports broadcasting College GameDay and three Saturday College Football games each week for the 2023 and 2024 seasons plus the Bowl games and the College Football Playoff.

-From 2025, DAZN has secured a deal with ESPN which includes the broadcasting of College Gameday in the UK, Continental Europe, and MENA (Middle East and North Africa) regions, where there is no conflict.
+In August 2025, streaming service DAZN secured a deal with ESPN which includes the broadcasting of College GameDay in the UK, Continental Europe, and MENA (Middle East and North Africa) regions, where there is no conflict, which resulted in the program also airing in the Asia-Pacific via this service.

-College Gameday is broadcast fully in Australia and New Zealand from 11pm-2am AEST on Sunday mornings, before carrying at least 3 college football games across the ESPN Australia networks through Foxtel or Fetch TV and streaming service Kayo Sports on Sunday mornings.
+College GameDay is broadcast fully in Australia and New Zealand from 11 p.m. to 2 a.m.
+AEST on Sunday mornings, before carrying at least three college football games across the ESPN Australia networks through Foxtel or Fetch TV and streaming service Kayo Sports on Sunday mornings.

+In the midst of the carriage issues affecting ESPN in the USA during the 2025 season, the program expanded to social media when ESPN decided to stream the program via simulcast on its official X (formerly Twitter) page, as well as on Pat McAfee's, a historic first that allowed the program to finally reach millions more fans internationally.